michael-rapp/ChromeLikeTabSwitcher/README.md

 If different views should be inflated for different tabs, the `getViewTypeCount`- and `getViewType`-methods must be overridden as well.
 The first one should return the total number of different views, which are inflated by the `onInflateView`-method, the latter one must return a distinct integer value, which specifies the view type of a specific tab.
 The following code illustrates how the class `TabSwitcherDecorator` can be implemented.

+Furthermore, the class `TabSwitcherDecorator` enables to override the `onSaveInstanceState`-method in order to store the current state of a tab within a `Bundle`.
+When the tab is shown again, the `Bundle` will be passed to the `onShowTab`-method in order to be able to restore the previously saved state.

 ```java
 class Decorator extends TabSwitcherDecorator {